km4ack/pi-display/README.md

 ```

 The script will run in a loop.
 After all of the files are displayed, chromium closes,
 reopens, and displays the files again.
-To exit the script, use `ctrl+x` in the terminal
+To exit the script, use `ctrl+c` in the terminal
 window where you stated the script.

 # Add files to display